EfimSo/CipherCampus/README.md

 - mappings.js: Contains constants and mappings for courses, professors, grades, and majors
 - The frontend is built using Vite and React, and when the user first open the page, they will be seeing the two dropdowns for college and department.
 The user can select the college and the department they want to see, and all the classes in that department will be displayed for the user to reference.
 - The user can also select the button "Write Anonymous Review" to start the review process.
 The user will be prompted to enter the school and the semester to retrive the root from a contract.
 They will need to be able to type in review text, the rating, the professor, the course, the semester, the school, and the public key.
 The user can also select the checkbox "Include Grade" and "Include Major" to include the grade and major in the review.
 After gathering the information, which the user should be provided, the user will click the "Submit Review".
 - "Submit Review" will trigger a function call to a node server that is currently part of front end, and the node server will generate a proof and send it to the backend.
-After the proof
+After the proof gets verified, we will sign the review with the private key and send it to the backend.
+There is another endpoint that generates a signature for the review, and the signature will be sent to the backend along with all the review information.
+- We call the backend (without the private key after modifciation), and the backend return a reciept on whether it is successful or not.

 ## Backend breakdown